department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/Research findings.md

 Must have access to a mobile device (smartphone or tablet), laptop or desktop computer to interact with the prototype Secondary criteria (nice-to-haves)

--At least 2 participants who identify as women -Atleast 2 participants over the age of 55
+At least 2 participants who identify as women
+Atleast 2 participants over the age of 55

 We talked to **6 participants.**